Los Angeles Motoring Accident Lawyer / Practice / Evidence Gathering, Car Accidents

 Evidence Comes in Many Forms?

-Evidence can take many forms, including witness statements, medical records, prescription pain medicine bills, and so forth.
-The evidence includes photos, computer hard drives with injuries, and videos of daily life consequences suffered.
+Evidence can take many forms, including witness statements, medical records, prescription pain medicine bills, etc. The evidence includes photos, computer hard drives with injuries, and videos of daily life consequences suffered.
 If you were in a fender bender, you could take these shots at the crash scene.
 If you suffered terrible injuries, you would need to have a friend or representative get to the crash site so they can gather evidence quickly.

 So pictures of the vehicles or the people involved will create a link in the chain of evidence.
 Even the victim’s hospital photos can become evidence.
 Evidence can also get extracted from official documents, such as police reports, as discussed.
 These items can build the credibility and foundation of your case.

-The best evidence is proving responsibility party liability, responsibility or fault, as in our DUI conviction example above.
+The best evidence is proving responsibility party liability, responsibility, or fault, as in our DUI conviction example above.
 Typically, the at-fault vehicle driver, vehicle owner, the car or truck manufacturer, product maker, or another party will share apportioned responsibility.

 Your lawyer must have access to evidence tending to show if another party’s action or inaction caused your suffering or familial loss of life.
 Having your doctor’s records documenting your injuries remains vital to prove the time, place, manner, and extent of the harm inflicted upon you.